Factor-H is a 501 (c)3 organization based in Los Angeles, California.

 She has published 25 peer-reviewed papers, two books, has contributed in multiple chapters of books about movement disorders, and has received numerous awards for her scientific and humanitarian work.

-Sonia Moreno is a Psychologist, Neuropsychologist and specialist in neuro-rehabilitation.
+Sonia Moreno is a neuro-psychologist and a specialist in neuro-rehabilitation.
 She obtained her doctorate in behavioral neuroscience from the University Pablo Olavide in Spain.
 She has worked for over 20 years in the Neuroscience Unit at the University of Antioquia (Colombia), where her focus is on neurodegenerative indications, including HD.
 She is an author of 35 publications and has received numerous awards for her research work.
 Currently she is part of Factor-H where she works actively in improving the quality of life of patients throughout Latin America.